-- Participation in meetings conducted during the period of the cooperative agreement. - Ongoing review of activities and procedures established and implemented for accomplishing the scope of work. - Review of products and project information prior to dissemination. - Review of information on project activities. - Assistance establishing and facilitating effective collaborative relationships with federal and state agencies, HRSA-funded grants, and other entities that may be relevant to the project's mission. - Provision of information resources. - Ensure compliance with NOFO requirements.
+- Ongoing review of activities and procedures established and implemented for accomplishing the scope of work. - Review of products and project information prior to dissemination. - Review of information on project activities. - Assistance establishing and facilitating effective collaborative relationships with federal and state agencies, HRSA-funded grants, and other entities that may be relevant to the project's mission. - Provision of information resources. - Review any materials or website information developed by the recipient to ensure there is no duplication with the Newborn Screening Clearinghouse (.gov) website.

-The cooperative agreement recipient's responsibilities will include:
+The cooperative agreement recipient responsibilities will include:

-- Completing activities proposed in response to the NOFO. - Collaborating with HRSA on ongoing review of activities, procedures and budget items, information/publications prior to dissemination, contracts and interagency agreements. - Providing ongoing, timely communication and collaboration with the federal project officer. - Providing the federal project officer opportunity to review documents and products prior to dissemination. - Working with the federal project officer to review information on project activities as described within this award announcement. - Establishing contacts that may be relevant to the project's mission such as federal and non-federal partners, and other HRSA projects that may be relevant to the project's mission. - Collaborating with other federally funded programs on newborn screening to create synergies of effort and to reduce duplication. - Providing assurances that the amounts received under this program will be used to implement the guidelines and recommendations of the Advisory Committee on Heritable Disorders in Newborns and Children1 that are adopted by the Secretary and support the screening of each newborn for the heritable disorders recommended by the Advisory Committee and adopted by the Secretary. - Ensuring that data collected is maintained on a central, web-based database that is publicly available, free of charge, for use, without restrictions, by the public. - Describing privacy and security measures for the data repository. - Providing, prior to the end of the period of performance and at times designated by HRSA, to HRSA or HRSA's designee, all collected data, a data dictionary, source code, software and any other metadata that supports the usability or functionality of the collected data.
+- Completing activities proposed in response to the NOFO. - Collaborating with HRSA on ongoing review of activities, procedures and budget items, information/publications prior to dissemination, contracts and interagency agreements. - Providing ongoing, timely communication and collaboration with the federal project officer. - Providing the federal project officer opportunity to review documents and products prior to dissemination. - Working with the federal project officer to review information on project activities as described within this notice. - Establishing contacts that may be relevant to the project's mission such as federal and non-federal partners, and other HRSA projects that may be relevant to the project's mission. - Collaborating with other federally funded programs on newborn screening to create synergies of effort and to reduce duplication. - Providing assurances that the amounts received under this program will be used to implement the guidelines and recommendations of the Advisory Committee that are adopted by the Secretary and support the screening of each newborn for the heritable disorders recommended by the Advisory Committee and adopted by the Secretary. - Ensure no duplication occurs in regards to information available on the national Newborn Screening Clearinghouse (.gov) website and the information created and used by the recipient.
+If HRSA deems duplication has occurred (or will occur), the recipient must take action to rectify the situation.